ionic-team/ionic-docs/src/content/building/ios.md

     For Cordova, open Xcode.
 Use **File** &raquo; **Open** and locate the app.
 Open the app's `platforms/ios` directory.

-1. In **Project navigator**, select the project root to open the project editor.
-Under the **Identity** section, verify that the Package ID that was set matches the Bundle Identifier.
+1. <strong>In <b>Project navigator</b>, select the project root to open the project editor.
+Under the **Identity** section, verify that the Package ID that was set matches the Bundle Identifier.</strong>

     ![Xcode Identity Setup](../assets/img/running/ios-xcode-identity-setup.png)

-1. In the same project editor, under the **Signing** section, ensure **Automatically manage signing** is enabled.
-Then, select a Development Team.
+1. <strong>In the same project editor, under the <b>Signing</b> section, ensure <b>Automatically manage signing</b> is enabled.</strong> Then, select a Development Team.
 Given a Development Team, Xcode will attempt to automatically prepare provisioning and signing.

     ![Xcode Signing Setup](../assets/img/running/ios-xcode-signing-setup.png)